 The WSET Level 1 was pricey for a single day course, but we are so glad that we took it.
 As soon as we left that day, we were both hooked and knew that we were going to do the Level 2 course when it was feasible.

-As of today, I’ve passed my WSET Level 2 (with Merit, Jeff doesn’t let me live it down that he got four more questions correct than I did).
+As of today, I’ve passed my WSET Level 2 (with Merit, Jeff doesn’t let me live it down that he got four more questions correct than I did) and my French Wine Professional.
 I’m planning to take the level 3, but it will be a fair bit of time before that is feasible.
 In the meantime, I need to practice tasting (oh woe is me!) and study as much as possible.
 Folks who live in cities can take the course over 15 weeks in the evenings, but our choices are 3 weekends, or six days in a row.
 I’m quite confident that I wouldn’t be capable of passing a six day intensive, at least not at this point!

 While Jeff struggled with becoming an ambi-drinker, I have long embraced wines of all colours.
 That’s not to say that I like every wine that I meet, and I seem to have outgrown my enjoyment of most rosé, but I will gladly drink red or white.
 Bubbles are my favourite, though.
 If you need a gift idea for me, I’m very partial to Cava.

 My spouse’s tastes in wine, for someone who doesn’t care for desserts, gravitates towards the ridiculously sweet.
 Not off-dry, but syrupy; Sauternes, ice wine, noble rot, late harvest and Tokjai.
 Barnyard, leather, petrol, flint, old and musty….
 That’s the stuff that Jeff salivates over.
 Give me young and youthful any day.
 I might have to replace him as a spouse one day, based on my logic here.
 I’ll take a youthful partner, please. 😉